-It is worthwhile to again consider how f behaves in the limiting case as $p \to 1$ .
-Algebraic manipulation yields that in this case $\beta \to (1/2)^{1/2c}$ , so f approaches $(0.5)^{z/2cn}$ .
+It is worthwhile to again consider how f behaves in the limiting case as $p \to 1$.
+Algebraic manipulation yields that in this case $\beta \to (1/2)^{1/2c}$, so f approaches $(0.5)^{z/2cn}$.
 This result is intuitive under the reasoning that the limiting case corresponds to hashing each element into a large number of bits.
-The exponent is z/2cn instead of z/n since the updates represent both deletions and insertions of cn elements; half of the bits sent describe the array elements to be deleted.
+The exponent is z/2cn instead of z/n since the updates represent both deletions and insertions of cn items; half of the bits sent describe the array elements to be deleted.

-We present some examples for results in this setting in Tables VI and VII.
-As before, these tables give the false positive probability f for the Bloom filter in isolation.
-Also, the tables are based on the analysis above and do not take into
+We present some examples for results in this setting in Tables 6 and 7.
+It is important to note that in these tables, the false positive rate f is given for the Bloom filter in isolation; additional false positives and negatives may arise because the filter has changed since the last delta has been sent.
+Also, as before these tables are based on the analysis above and do not take into account compression overhead and variability, which tend to have a greater effect when the number of transmitted bits is smaller.